 – young male flowers,

-– and, to wrap it up, some tribes like the Nlaka’pamux in British Columbia would lick up sweet secretions also called “mother tree breastmilk”.
+– and, to wrap it up, some tribes like the Nlaka’pamux in British Columbia would lick up sweet secretions.
+A variant of guttation, this liquid was called “mother tree breastmilk”.

 Usage and dosage of pine tree

-Collected at the tip of branches, right at the spot where needles haven’t yet grow, the young stems of pine trees – especially the most tender ones – are very much appreciated in mixed salads.
+Young stems of pine trees – especially the most tender ones – are very much appreciated in mixed salads.
+Collect them at the tip of branches, right at the spot where needles haven’t yet grown.

 To prepare your bathwater, dip the pouch with about 18 oz (500 grams) young pine tree shoots in the water.
 You can also prepare a concentrated young pine shoot infusion and add that to the bathwater.
 2 or 3 quarts or liters are enough to prepare the infusion.

-After the bath, it is highly recommended to lay down and relax for about 30 minutes to an hour (at most) and then resume your daily activities.
+After the bath, it is highly recommended to lay down and relax for about 30 minutes to an hour (at most).
+Then, resume your daily activities.

 Good to know about pine tree

 Not very long ago, pine needles were used to produce plant-based felt or wool.
-This is called wood wool, forest wool or plant wool and is used to make mattresses.
+This went by the name wood wool, forest wool or plant wool.
+It makes a great stuffing for mattresses.

 Pine needles are also excellent to protect plants that grow in acidic environments, like rhododendron or azaleas.
 Spread them around those plant’s trunks.